Skip to main content

 PRESS RELEASE

-"Salt Lake Community College (SLCC) will welcome Trish Gorman as the new dean of the Gail Miller School of Business on August 1.
+"Salt Lake Community College (SLCC) will welcome Trish Gorman as the new dean of the Gail Miller Business School on August 1.
 She is the first dean to lead the school since its renaming, and she will be entrusted with carrying out the transformative vision set forth by SLCC’s partnership with the Larry H. & Gail Miller Family Foundation.
 A generous gift from the Miller family in October 2022 set this vision in motion.

 Over the past three decades, Gorman has developed and delivered executive business programs for Columbia Business School, Wharton Business School, London Business School, Duke University, and nearly 100 other corporate and academic entities in more than 20 countries.
 She was the inaugural director of the Goff Strategic Leadership Center at the University of Utah, and her collegiate teaching experience has included full-time roles at the University of Utah, Columbia University, Wharton Business School, Ohio State, and the University of Connecticut.
 Gorman served as the director of Global Strategy Learning for McKinsey & Company and, more recently, led North American Growth Thought Leadership at Deloitte as director of eminence.
 A career highlight was working closely with Jack Welch to build the Jack Welch Management Institute.